CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 **User restrictions**
 * You don’t have privileges; ask admin to give you permission
 * If you are the admin, team has to be created before creating a board
-* Also, if you are the admin, you can first go to your Workspace Overview by clicking on the home button image 1
-Then, click on members
+* Also, if you are the admin, you can first go to your Workspace Overview by clicking on the home button.
+Then, click on members and you can then set which member is able to send invitations or change the workplace settings.
-image 2
-You can then set which member is able to send invitations or change the workplace settings. image 3
-Note: you can filter for a specific member

 ## Team member not receiving an invite email
 There are several possible reasons why your team member might not be recieving an invitation email.